-The Group has continued to progress with preliminary the design and planning for the development in anticipation of applying for a structure plan approval in the year ending 30 June 2020.
+The Group has continued to progress with the preliminary design and planning for the development in anticipation of applying for planning approval in late 2020.

 Consistent with the Group's strategy, rental income is being generated from the leased property whilst development planning is being undertaken.